thehyve/transmart-core/docs/annotations.md

   directory of the parameters file.
 However, unlike `STUDY_ID`, it is not inferred.
 - `TITLE` -- Mandatory.
 A human readable title for the annotation.
-- `ANNOTATIONS_FILE` -- Required.
+- `ANNOTATIONS_FILE` -- Mandatory.
 Either a full path to a TSV file or the name of TSV file under a directory that is a sibling of the parameters file and has the same name as the parameters file, minus its extension.
 - `ORGANISM` -- The scientific name of the species the annotation is associated